Caregivers and Family

 Caring for someone who is sick, taking on new responsibilities, and worrying about the future can be exhausting at the very least.
 Here you can find tips on making sure you also take care of yourself.
 You'll also find checklists that can help caregivers spot signs of anxiety or depression in yourself or others.

 If someone close to you has cancer, do you find it hard to talk to them about it?
 Do you worry that you'll say the wrong thing?
 If so, you're not alone.
-Here we'll share some ideas on how to be supportive and helpful when you talk with someone who has cancer.
+Find out how to be supportive and helpful when you talk with someone who has cancer.